 The School maintains its cash accounts in a financial institution subject to insurance coverage issued by the Federal Deposit Insurance Corporation (the "FDIC").
-Under FDIC rules, the School is entitled to aggregate coverage of \$250,000 per financial institution.
-As of June 30, 2019, the School had deposits with custodial credit risk exposure in excess of FDIC coverage totaling approximately \$867,000.
+Under FDIC rules, MDFEI is entitled to aggregate coverage of \$250,000.
+As of June 30, 2020, MDFEI had deposits with custodial credit risk exposure in excess of FDIC coverage totaling approximately \$1,037,000.